cvonfeldt/microsoft-sentinel-investigations/README.md

 ---

-# Part 4 - Real World SOC Attack Simulation & MITRE Mapping
+# Part 4 - Full Sentinel PKWork Incident Investigation

 ## 4.1

-For this portion of the lab, I'm going to manually detect and map out the phases of the attack to their specific MITRE techniques.
+## For this portion of the lab, I'm going to document my full thoughts and processes as I manually detect and map out the phases of the PKWork attack to their specific MITRE techniques.
 Since the MITRE grid didn't output as intended, we weren't able to simply map out the attack according to it.
-The lab deployed rules take us through the attack phases one by one (with their names), but I want to try to trace the attack phases without them and simulate a real-world SOC investigation as if we don't have the perfectly-made rules already.
+The lab deployed rules take us through the attack phases one by one (with their names), but I want to trace the attack phases without them and simulate a real-world SOC investigation as if we don't have the perfectly-made rules already.

 We will use the deployed rule for the first stage only to give us a starting point.